playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 > Is there any way we can get the DX wins of CSS-in-JS while retaining the performance of other CSS solutions?

 Indeed, dear reader!
-See, while some CSS-in-JS solutions rely on a JavaScript runtime on the user's machine to generate styles for us, others are able to generate the required CSS on the developer's machine; sidestepping problems with performance.
+See, while some CSS-in-JS solutions rely on a JavaScript runtime on the user's machine to generate styles for us, others are able to generate the required CSS on the developer's machine, sidestepping problems with performance.

-These CSS-in-JS solutions are able to fix their performance problems because they use "statistical analysis" to extract and compile the CSS from inside of your JavaScript files into dedicated CSS files ahead-of-the-time.
+These CSS-in-JS solutions are able to fix their performance problems because they use "statistical analysis" to extract and compile the CSS from the inside of your JavaScript files into dedicated CSS files ahead-of-the-time.

 ![The app.js file has a bit of it extracted to generate the stylesheet.css file](./stylesheet_extract.svg)